bharadx07/better-eval/README.md

 ## Why Better-Eval?

-- Small and Lightweight.
+- 🕊 Small and Lightweight.
-- A simple and easy to use API.
+- ⚡ A simple and easy to use API.
-- Easily customizable for your needs.
+- 🛠️  Easily customizable for your needs.
-- Secure to use.
+- ✅ Tested and Mantained.

 ## Installing Better-Eval